h12w/teff/SPEC.md

     ----          -----
     list      ::= node*

-The key in a key-value pair is encoded a `value` suffixed by a comma, and the value in a key-value pair is encoded as a `list`.
+The key in a key-value pair is encoded a `value` suffixed by a `:`, and the value in a key-value pair is encoded as a `list`.

     key_value ::= map_key ":" start map_value end